Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Background

 \section{Background}

 Machine translation involves model design and model training.
-In general, learning algorithms are viewed as a combination of selecting a model criterion (family of functions) and training (parameterization), and a procedure for appropriately optimizing this criterion.
+In general, learning algorithms are viewed as a combination of selecting a \textit{model criterion}, defined as a family of functions, \textit{training}, defined as parameterization, and a procedure for appropriately optimizing this criterion.
 The next subsections discuss how sentences are represented with a neural network and the optimization objectives used for training a model for a translation system.